g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 import Prelude

 import Data.Tuple

+import S3.Scenario

 import Data.Maybe

-import Pdemo.Sphinx
-import Pdemo.Scenario
+import S3.Sphinx

 entry :: Effect (SF Unit Unit) entry = do
-    cycle_column <- openLogColumn "cycle"
+    -- open a microphone
     mic <- openMicrophone

+    -- open the sphinx system
     asr <- openCMUSphinx4ASR

+    -- open both logs
+    heard_column <- openLogColumn "heard"
+    cycle_column <- openLogColumn "cycle"

     let connect_microphone = mic >>>> (Wrap $ SConnect) >>>> asr

-    heard_column <- openLogColumn "heard"
     pure $ cycle_message >>>> cycle_column >>>> connect_microphone >>>> (Wrap log_asr) >>>> heard_column
   where
     cycle_message:: SF Unit String
     cycle_message = cycle_count >>>> (Wrap $ \i -> "cycle #" <> show i <> " finished")
       where
         cycle_count :: SF Unit Int
-        cycle_count = fold_soft 0 successor
+        cycle_count = fold_soft 0 suc
           where
-            successor :: Int -> Unit -> (Tuple Int Int)
+            suc :: Int -> Unit -> (Tuple Int Int)
-            successor i _ = Tuple (i + 1) i
+            suc i _ = Tuple (i + 1) i

-log_asr :: Maybe CMUSphinx4ASRE -> String
+log_asr :: Maybe CMUSphinx4ASREvent -> String
-log_asr Nothing = "there's no ASR data this cycle" log_asr (Just (SRecognised text)) = "the ASR heard `" <> text <> "`"
+log_asr Nothing = "there's no ASR data this cycle" log_asr (Just (SRecognised text _ _)) = "the ASR heard `" <> text <> "`"
 ```

 ## Speaking Out

 This section is *sort of* the "last" in this tutorial.
-Amongst other things, it tries to demonstrate approaching the problem as an exercise in transforming data.
-The agent can now recognise speech from the user, and log data about that speech and the agent's state using as columns with rows cooresponding to the cycle.
+We've constructed a basic program and seen how we can adapt one sort of information (ASR data) to another sort (text output) in a reactive way.
 This chapter expands on this by adding functionality to convert and replay the recognised speech (or any text) back into an audio signal using [the text to speech (TTS) engine MaryTTS](https://github.com/marytts/marytts).
+We're going to create a sort of "parrot brain" to perform this transformation since the system needs to keep speaking until it's finished what it's saying.

 ### The Brain

-This chapter introduces a concept of continuing to do something (in this case - speaking) unless interupted by a "meaningful" event.
+This chapter introduces a concept of continuing to do something (in this case - speaking) unless interrupted by a "meaningful" event.
   Thus far - all "actions" we've performed have been completed at the end of a cycle.
-Now, we need the agent's "brain" to "continue saying what it was saying unless it has something else to say instead" which will mean that we can't *just* compute a value (like the heard-log) and send it.
+Now, we need the agent's "brain" to "continue saying what it was saying unless it has something else to say instead."
+  This is because we can't *just* compute a value (like the log) and send it, we need to "keep speaking."

 Put another way - the agents are "reactive" and when speaking need to function as a "DJ" rather than a "singer."
   Agents must they choose which speech to emit, as a DJ chooses the next song, and await instructions to change it.